Exopy/exopy/docs/source/user_guide/first_steps.rst

 For each enqueued measure, the execution will happen as follow:

-- the checks are run once again as at enqueuing time some of them may have been skipped (for example if measure was using an instrument, its properties could not be tested).
+- the checks are run once again as at enqueuing some of them may have been skipped (for example if a running measure was using an instrument, its properties could not be tested).
-- the pre-execution hooks are executed
+- the pre-execution hooks are executed.
 - the main task is handed over to the engine for execution.
 It is at this step that the monitors will be started if you attached any to your measure.
 - the post-execution hooks are called.

 .. note::

-    If a hook also execute tasks, it will also hand them over to the engine for execution.
+    If a hook also executes tasks, it will also hand them over to the engine for execution.

 At any step of the execution, you can pause the measure or stop.
-Note however, that if a long running task is under way and it does listen for the proper signals you may have to wait for this task to complete before seing the execution pause or stop.
+Note however, that if a long running task is under way and it does listen for the proper signals you may have to wait for this task to complete before seeing the execution pause or stop.

 Pausing can be handy if you need to manually change a parameter on one instrument for example.
-When you will resume the measure, all previously known states of the instruments will be re-initialized so that your intervention does not affect the state of the measure.
+When you resume the measure, all previously known states of the instruments will be re-initialized so that your intervention does not affect the state of the measure.

-When stopping a measure, you will be asked whether you want or not to run the post-execution hooks (if any is present).
-This is so because you may have included safety settings in the post hook and you hence need to be sure they will be executed.
-Note that when stopping, you either stop the current measure but execute the next ones or stop everything.
+When stopping a measure, you will be asked whether you want or not to run the post-execution hook(s) (if any is present).
+This is because you may have included safety settings in the post hook, hence you need to be sure they will be executed.
+Note that when stopping, you choose to either stop the current measure and execute the next ones or stop everything.

 .. note::